swharden/Csharp-Data-Visualization/website/content/plotting-free/oxyplot/index.md

 * mouse-wheel-scroll to zoom
 * mouse-wheel-scroll over an axis to zoom in one axis

-> **💡 What's in a name?** OxyPlot was created to plot 2D data which is why it has "xy" in its name.

 ## Quickstart

+* Create a Windows Forms application

-* Install the `OxyPlot.WindowsForms` NuGet package
+* Add the `OxyPlot.WindowsForms` NuGet package

 * Drag a `PlotView` from the Toolbox onto your form

 ### Generate Sample Data